alt text

 Structure of the book#

-Each chapter in this book corresponds to a different stage of a typical single-cell data analysis project.
-Generally, an analysis workflow would follow the order of the chapters with some flexibility concerning downstream analysis objectives.
-All of our chapters feature extensive lists of references, and we encourage readers to consult the primary sources for our statements.
-Our summaries cannot always capture the full reasoning for our recommendations, although we try to provide the required background whenever possible.
+Each chapter corresponds to a distinct phase of a typical single-cell data analysis project.
+While an analysis workflow should generally follow the order of the chapters, flexibility is encouraged depending on specific downstream analysis objectives.
+Each chapter is supplemented with extensive references, and readers are encouraged to consult these primary sources for a deeper understanding.
+Although we strive to provide comprehensive background information, our summaries and the glossary may not capture the full scope of reasoning behind every recommendation.

 Prerequisites#

-• Basic R programming.
-Familiarity with control flow and basic data structures suffices.
-If you are new to programming and R we recommend the free R for data science book.
+• Basic R Programming: Knowledge of control flow and basic data structures suffices.
+New learners can refer to R for data science for a comprehensive introduction.

 Peer-review#